ipa320/ipa_seminar/ipa_seminar_application/README.md

 This section quickly introduces basic tools used within this tutorial.
 It also lists several helpful (terminal) commands that are used frequently throughout this tutorial.

 #### Tools
 We use _Terminator_ as a command prompt.
 You can find a shortcut on the left bar of your screen.
 Commands given in the following can be copied into the _Terminator_ window.
 During the tutorial sometimes several terminal windows are needed.
-The terminal can be split into several sub-windows by using the _Split Horizontically/Vertically_ feature after a right-click on the _Terminator_ window.
+The terminal can be split into several sub-windows by using the _Split Horizontally/Vertically_ feature after a right-click on the _Terminator_ window.

-We wil use _gedit_ as a text edior.
+We will use _gedit_ as a text editor.
 You can find a shortcut on the left bar of your screen as well.
 The editor can also be opened by running `gedit` in a terminal window.

 #### Useful terminal commands
 You can find a list of useful tools and terminal commands in the [ROS Cheat Sheet](http://download.ros.org/downloads/ROScheatsheet.pdf "ROS Cheat Sheet").